-Park and recreation recommendations for this sector are shown on Figure 31.
+Park and recreation recommendations for this sector are shown on Figure 32.
 The column "Park Classification" includes existing park facilities.
 The "Recommendations" column includes entries for both existing and proposed facilities.
 Prior to developing parkland, the Fairfax County Park Authority initiates a master planning process to determine the appropriate facilities and design for that park.
 This process involves extensive citizen review and participation.
-If an existing park is listed but no recommendation appears on that line, it means the park has been developed in accordance with its master plan.
+If an

 PARK CLASSIFICATION RECOMMENDATIONS NEIGHBORHOOD PARKS: Stuart Road South Lakes Drive (Reston) Town Green Integrate urban park with Reston Town Center North section of Reston TSA.
 COMMUNITY PARKS: Reston North Complete development in accordance with approved plan.
 Shaker Woods Initiate a master planning process and develop in accordance with approved plan.
 Tamarack Stratton Woods Initiate a master planning process and develop in accordance with an approved plan for active recreation including an athletic field complex to serve projected population for this sector.
 Acquire an additional Community Park site in the Reston area for development of active recreation facilities.
-DISTRICT PARKS: Baron Cameron Fred Crabtree Complete development in accordance with approved park master plan.
-Complete development in accordance with approved plan.
+DISTRICT PARKS: Baron Cameron Complete development in accordance with approved park master plan.
+Fred Crabtree Complete development in accordance with approved plan.
 COUNTYWIDE PARKS: Lake Fairfax (Multiple Resources) Upgrade and expand facilities at Lake Fairfax Park.
 Colvin Run Stream Valley Acquire land as necessary to complete development of countywide trail.
 Difficult Run Stream Valley Little Difficult Run Stream Valley Difficult Run and Little Difficult Run contain environmentally sensitive natural and cultural resources.
 Protection of the EQCs should be achieved through dedication, donation and/or acquisition of land and open space easements to the Fairfax County Park Authority.
 Intrusion of non-recreational development should be restricted and off-site impacts mitigated.
 Complete development of countywide trails.

-W&OD Trail
+REGIONAL PARKS: W&OD Trail existing park is listed but no recommendation appears on that line, it means the park has been developed in accordance with its master plan.